-DUE TO COVID-19 AND CAMPUS CLOSURE, AND UNTIL FURTHER NOTICE, THE APPEAL PROCESS WILL BE CONDUCTED VIRTUALLY.
+THE APPEAL PROCESS IS CONDUCTED 100% ONLINE/VIRTUALLY, UNTIL FURTHER NOTICE.
 START THE APPEAL PROCESS BY COMPLETING A REQUEST FORM.

 To be eligible to receive federal and state aid, you must maintain satisfactory academic progress (SAP) toward a degree, certificate or transfer.
 Maintaining SAP requires three elements:

 Complete at least 67% of the units you attempt.

-Maintain a cumulative institutional GPA of 2.0 or higher.
+Maintain a cumulative (overall) GPA of 2.0 or higher.

 Complete your educational program within 150% of the standard timeframe for the program.